pushpendukar/pushpendukar.github.io/_pages/services.md

 <ol style="line-height:80%">
   <li style="line-height:130%">Computer Science UG Course Director at the University of Nottingham Ningbo China, 2023 - Present</li>
   <li style="line-height:130%">PGCHE faculty advisor of FoSE at the University of Nottingham Ningbo China, 2023 – Present</li>
-  <li style="line-height:130%">The BCS Accreditation Coordinator at the University of Nottingham Ningbo China, 2023</li>
+  <li style="line-height:130%">The BCS Accreditation Coordinator at the University of Nottingham Ningbo China, 2023 - Present</li>
+  <li style="line-height:130%">School of Computer Science Learning Community Forum (LCF) Coordinator, University of Nottingham Ningbo China, 2023 - Present</li>
   <li style="line-height:130%">Appointed Member of Faculty Education and Student Experience Committee (FESEC) at the University of Nottingham Ningbo China, 2022 - Present</li>
   <li style="line-height:130%">Member of the Admission and International Relations committee at the University of Nottingham Ningbo China, 2020 - Present</li>
   <li style="line-height:130%">Member of EC Committee in the School of Computer Science at the University of Nottingham Ningbo China, 2020 - 2021</li>